 With this in mind, our schools act as focal points of their communities, hosting events such as a village sports day, duck race, community lunches and other outreach activities at Melsonby.
 North and South Cowton also support a village sports day as well as an annual bike race, BBQ and a community Macmillan coffee morning.
 Children also benefit from music lessons (including brass and drumming) lunchtime choir and after school performing arts clubs.

 We have strong relationships with the Local Authority and our main secondary school, Richmond School where our children regularly attend events.
 We are part of the Swaledale Alliance, a relationship viewed as key to our future development as it brings opportunities to network, partner and share best practice with other schools.

+North and South Cowton has links with the New Life Baptist Church in Northallerton.
 As there isn’t a Methodist Church in Melsonby, the school works closely with the local CofE Church, St James’.
 Both the vicar and her husband are involved with the school and their children attend the school.
 Children attend church regularly to celebrate religious festivals.
 We ensure that colleagues at the Methodist and Academies Schools Team (MAST) are kept informed about activity in school.
 There are two Foundation Governors of the Federation Governing Body.
-At North and South Cowton there are links with a representative from the New Life Baptist Church, in Northallerton who visits in addition to another weekly visit from a volunteer who teaches children aspects of the Christian faith.
+At North and South Cowton there are links with a representative from the New Life Baptist Church, in Northallerton who visits.

 About living and working in North Yorkshire